Overview of The Hartford Home Insurance

 How to Make a Home Insurance Claim with The Hartford

-To file your home insurance claim, you can call 24 hours a day or report the claim online.
+To file your home insurance claim, you can anytime, 24/7, or report the claim online.
 During the process, you can call or log in online or on your mobile app to check the status of the claim.
 Depending on the severity of the claim, you might need help building an inventory of lost or damaged property—The Hartford will help with this and will contact repair and cleaning services.

 How to Contact The Hartford Home Insurance